A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

 As always, let $\Bc$ be a homotopy finite space, and $n$ be a non-negative integer.

-\begin{Definition}[$\Bc$-decorated manifold] A $\Bc$-decorated $n$-manifold, $\Sd=(\Sigma,\fd_{\Sigma})$, is given by a closed smooth $n$-manifold, $\Sigma$, called the \emph{underlying manifold} of $\Sd$, together with a finite subset, $\fd_\Sigma$, of $\Bc^\Sigma$, containing at least one function, $f\colon \Sigma \to \Bc$, for each path component of the space, $\Bc^\Sigma$, of functions from $\Sigma$ to $\Bc$. \end{Definition} Let $\Sigma$ be a closed smooth manifold.
-We recall, \cite{MunkresDiff}, that $\Sigma$ has a finite CW-decomposition\footnote{which can be obtained using various means,}.
+\begin{Definition}[$\Bc$-decorated manifold] A $\Bc$-decorated $n$-manifold, denoted $\Sd=(\Sigma,\fd_{\Sigma})$, is given by a closed smooth $n$-manifold, $\Sigma$, called the \emph{underlying manifold} of $\Sd$, together with a finite subset, $\fd_\Sigma$, of $\Bc^\Sigma$, containing at least one function, $f\colon \Sigma \to \Bc$, for each path component of the space, $\Bc^\Sigma$. \end{Definition} Let $\Sigma$ be a closed smooth manifold.
+We recall, \cite{MunkresDiff}, that $\Sigma$ has a finite CW-decomposition.
 Since $\Bc$ is homotopy finite, $\Bc^\Sigma$ is homotopy finite (Lemma \ref{lem:mappingfromCW}), and hence it has a finite number of path-components.
 In particular, we can see that all closed (smooth) manifolds possess a $\Bc$-decoration.